Last Updated on

-Many people have a negative perception of the region because of the war which took place in the 1990’s.
-Since the end of the war, there hasn’t really been anything to replace that image in people’s minds, so that is still the dominant perception.
+Many people have a negative perception of the region because of the war in the 1990s.
+Since the end of the war, there hasn’t really been anything to replace that image in people’s minds, so that’s still the dominant perception.
 Everyone I know who has been to the Balkans recently has reported that it was safe and there is little to worry about in terms of crime or violence.

 To give you an idea of how safe it is here is where the countries I will be visiting rank globally in terms of homicides per capita: